WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 2.5.1 =
+= 2.6.0 =
-* New features.
-Upgrade highly recommended.
-Please do verify your settings after the upgrade.
+* Implemented Settings API.
+Please verify your settings after the upgrade.
 Check the Changelog for more details